-Printing and packaging companies want speed and quality while limiting defects, safety hazards and maintenance.
+Printing and packaging companies want speed and quality while limiting defects, safety hazards, and maintenance.
 The industry is demanding faster and more efficient drying of solvents and water-based inks for both interstation and final dryer stages.
-OEMs seek to meet these demands with more efficient heating systems, reliable easy to maintain designs and better control of process temperatures.
+OEMs seek to meet these demands with more efficient heating systems, reliable easy to maintain designs, and better control of process temperatures.

 Uniform drying and the removal of saturated air is essential for quality results.
-That means your heating solution needs to be consistent, durable and finely controlled.
+That means your heating solution needs to be consistent, durable, and finely controlled.
 Tutco-Farnam’s Flow Torch™ is a popular heater design for drying fast moving webs.
 Our industrial duct heaters are also widely used in web dryers.

 If you need something specific our engineering team can help you to develop a custom drying solution based on your unique needs.
 Use our custom heater contact form to get started.

 Interstation drying happens between colors.
-An initial color is applied to a material from cylinder A, that ink is dried and then the next color is applied to the same material from cylinder B. In an eight color process you’ll have seven interstation dryers.
+The initial color is applied to material from cylinder A, that ink is dried and then the next color is applied to the same material from cylinder B. In an eight-color process you’ll have seven interstation dryers.
 Each station has one or more heaters broadcasting to a slotted air impinging nozzle, which in turn broadcasts the air onto the web.
 You could have three or four low-pressure high-volume air heaters like one of our Flow Torch™ products ducting off to multiple sections.
 The number of heaters may be different depending on whether you are printing magazines or dog food bags.

 Dial in the Speed

-Speed in this case means a substrate material moving rapidly through a press with limited downtime during and between jobs.
+Speed, in this case, means a substrate material moving rapidly through a press with limited downtime during and between jobs.
 The temperature control system should maintain heat and airflow at high enough levels to remove moisture and solvents from the ink but not so high that the printed material becomes damaged.
 That sweet-spot will be somewhere between 40°C(104°F) - 180°C(356°F) depending upon many factors including substrate material, ink characteristics, machine capabilities, surrounding environment (temperature/humidity) and web speed.
 Paper products will be closer to 82°C (180°F) and plastic substrates will be closer to 66°C (150°F).

 A combination of heat and moving air is used to speed up the removal of solvent and water from ink.
-Flexographic and Gravure both use low viscosity inks compared to other poplar printing processes.
+Flexographic and Gravure both use low viscosity inks compared to other popular printing processes.
 The reason for this has to do with how ink is metered and transferred.
 Both types of machines employ a print cylinder pressed against a substrate in order to transfer ink to the substrate.
 That ink is either held within an etched area on a cylinder (Gravure) or on the relief surface of a stamp attached to a cylinder (Flexographic).

 In order for the ink to be transferred from an ink trough to its final destination on a substrate material, it needs to release itself from things it touches along the way.
-In the case of Flexographic printing, ink will need to release from thousands of tiny cells on an anilox roller that meters the amount of ink being applied to the system.
+In the case of Flexographic printing, the ink will need to release from thousands of tiny cells on an anilox roller that meters the amount of ink being applied to the system.
 In Gravure printing, the ink must release from tiny cells in the print cylinder or on a plate or sleeve attached to the cylinder that contains the image to be printed.
 Ink is held in these tiny cells as a way of holding and metering the transfer of ink.
-On each rotation small individual ink blobs must be released from the cells.
-For this to work the ink needs to have a much lower viscosity than other processes like offset.
+On each rotation, small individual ink blobs must be released from the cells.
+For this process to work the ink needs to have a much lower viscosity than other processes like offset.